 - Jason Rhode, Center for Innovative Teaching and Learning

 The developers of this web site acknowledge that the information presented in this tutorial was compiled from several sources including existing literature, online resources and contributions of faculty, staff, and students at Northern Illinois University.
 The developers do not claim the content presented in the tutorial as their own, but have included adequate links and references wherever possible.
 If appropriate credit has not been assigned to any information presented in the tutorial, please inform the developers at email@example.com so that the necessary corrections can be made and appropriate credit can be given where necessary.

-This tutorial is not intended to advocate any particular viewpoint and does not necessarily reflect the opinions of the Faculty Development and Instructional Design Center or Northern Illinois University.
+This tutorial is not intended to advocate any particular viewpoint and does not necessarily reflect the opinions of the Center for Innovative Teaching and Learning or Northern Illinois University.
 Users are requested to use the tutorial for educational purposes only.